Leadership and Management Committee Terms of Reference 2022

 - to monitor and evaluate expenditure of all monies generated by the school including grants and unofficial funds to ensure that spending provides best value and is linked to the school's agreed priorities

-- to provide financial information to the LA as required and respond to recommendations made by the City Treasurer following internal audit of the school
+- to provide financial information to the LA as required

 - to appoint independent auditors to audit unofficial funds and submit audited accounts annually to the governing body for information

 - to ensure that all insurances provide adequate cover